-By policy, the Department of Corrections (DOC) does not allow an offender to send an apology letter to a victim, either directly or through a third party.
-An apology letter from an offender is held by the Victim Assistance and Restorative Justice Program at the DOC and distributed only when and if the victim specifically decides to accept the correspondence.
+By policy, the Department of Corrections (DOC) does not allow an incarcerated person to send an apology letter to a victim, either directly or through a third party.
+All approved apology letters are held by the Restorative Justice Program at the DOC and distributed only when and if the victim specifically decides to accept the correspondence.

 Forms can be mailed to:

 If you would like more information about the VOD process, please contact Restorative Justice Program staff at 651-361-7574 or RestorativeJustice.email@example.com